-10. Do I have to sit for the exam soon after receiving the presentations?
+10. Do I have to take the exam soon after receiving the presentations?

-No. You can sit for the exam from your office or home, any time in the future.
-Your account never expires and there is no restriction of any kind.
+No. You can take the exam from your office or home, any time.
+Your account never expires and there is no time restriction.

 11. Do I have to spend more money in the future to remain certified?

 No. Your certificates never expire.
-They will be valid, without the need to spend money or to sit for another exam in the future.
+They will be valid, without the need to spend money or to take another exam in the future.

 12. Ok, the certificates never expire, but things change.